bitfocus/companion-module-disguise-liveupdate/README.md

 ## Feedbacks

-### Subscribe to Disguise Property
+### LiveUpdate Variable
-Subscribes to a Designer property and creates a module variable that updates in real-time.
+Creates a live-updating variable that tracks a Designer property in real-time.

 **Options:**
 - Variable Name